 How To Reorder Pages In WordPress

-However, knowing how to reorder pages in WordPress will help you easily organize your content and improve user experience and usability.
+Nonetheless, learning the steps on how to reorder pages in WordPress will aid in content organization and drastically enhance user experience and usability.

 Why Reorder Pages in WordPress?